kartevonmorgen/events-interface/README.md

 On the "WP Events Interface" Page some default settings can be entered.
 * Calendar plugin: All the available and activated Calendars (and supported by Events Interface) are listed here.
 You can select one which "Events Interface" will use.
 The following calendars are supported for now:
-  * The Events Manager
+  * The Events Manager.
-  * All in One Events Calendar (only loading, saving is not supported at the Moment)
+  * All in One Events Calendar (only loading, saving is not supported at the Moment).
-  * The Events Calendar (only loading, saving is not supported at the Moment)
+  * The Events Calendar (only loading, saving is not supported at the Moment).
 * Timerange to select in days: How many days (from now) into the future should be selected when we are loading events.
 * Category (slug) to select: Filter on specific category by the slug name.